-The Latest: 8 inches on the ground in states, more forecast
+The Latest: Massachusetts braces for snow’s arrival, wind

 TRENTON, N.J. — Road crews on Monday were busy around New Jersey as a winter storm packing strong winds dumps heavy snow around much of the state.

-Trained spotters reported an inch of snow fell in Cape May County by late Monday morning, and there were 8 to 10 inches in areas of Hunterdon, Morris and Sussex counties, the National Weather Service said.
+Trained spotters reported an inch of snow fell in Cape May County by late Monday morning, and there were 8 to 10 inches (20 to 25 centimeters) in areas of Hunterdon, Morris and Sussex counties, the National Weather Service said.

 Gov. Phil Murphy on Sunday declared a state of emergency in order to deploy resources as needed.
 Murphy also closed all state government offices for nonessential personnel and the state’s six mega sites that distribute COVID-19 vaccines.